sergio78180/centreon/doc/en/user/configuration/10advanced_configuration/05recurrent_downtimes.rst

 A downtime period is a time period during which the notifications to a host or a service are disabled.
 Downtime periods are convenient during maintenance operations on a host or a service: they allow us to avoid receiving false positive.

-Recurrent Downtime periods are Downtime periods that recur repetitively.
+Recurrent Downtime periods are Downtime periods that recurs repetitively.

 E.g.: A back-up of the virtual machines is performed every day from 20h00 to midnight.
 This type of back-up has a tendency to saturate the CPU use of all the virtual machines.
-It is necessary to programme recurrent Downtime periods on the services concerned to avoid receiving notifications from 20h00 to midnight.
+It is necessary to program recurrent Downtime periods on the services concerned to avoid receiving notifications from 20h00 to midnight.

 .. note::
-   The Downtime periods are taken into account in the calculation of the availability ratio of the resource in the menu: “Management table”.
+   The Downtime periods are taken into account in the calculation of the availability ratio of the resource in the menu: "Dashboard".

 *************************
 Types of Downtime periods